 - location, librarians, resources, study spaces

-- First-year and transfer students in teams of 3–4 from the same class (teams from the same class compete against each other)
+- First-year and transfer students in teams of 3–4 students

 - Peer Success Coaches from SASP

-- The Challenge is coordinated by Profs.
-Robin Davis and Marta Bladek (Library) and the SASP team, Nancy Yang, Wynne Ferdinand, Natasha Graf, and Jay Chopra.
+- The Challenge is coordinated by Prof. Robin Davis (Library) and the SASP team, Nancy Yang, Wynne Ferdinand, Natasha Graf, and Jay Chopra.

 - Each day, the first team to finish the Challenge with all correct answers will win prizes (TBA)